 If you have found a loved one or yourself a victim of a truck accident, do not hesitate to file legal charges against those who are liable for such a traumatic incident.

-According to the website of Houston criminal defense firm Kyle Sampson, Attorney at Law, “implied consent” in Texas law means you have given your consent to take one or more chemical tests for blood or breath exams in order to determine your blood alcohol level (BAC) once you have been lawfully arrested by a police officer who have reason to believe you have been driving or boating while being intoxicated.
+According to the website of Dallas criminal defense firm Mark Lassiter, Attorney at Law, “implied consent” in Texas law means you have given your consent to take one or more chemical tests for blood or breath exams in order to determine your blood alcohol level (BAC) once you have been lawfully arrested by a police officer who have reason to believe you have been driving or boating while being intoxicated.
 The tests should be conducted immediately from where the arrest was made, with the officer having the right to decide which test you will have to take.
 However, you have the right to have another blood test taken by a medical professional of your choosing within two hours after the arrest.

 Before being given the test, the police officer will have to inform you of your rights: if you refuse to take the test, you will be informed that your refusal will be used as evidence against you in a court of law and your license will be suspended for 180 days.
 He should also tell you that if you that if your BAC level is above the legal limit, your driver’s licenses would be suspended for more than 90 days.
 You will then be asked whether you give your permission to take the test after being informed of the consequences.